SaiKoushik1314/Resume/index.md

 **Company : Nationwide Insurance**

 **Description**: I worked as IT-Specialist-contract at Nationwide Insurance.
-During this time I worked on multiple projects which helped me understand the process of work distribution to exception managers and also the problems involved in maintaining beneficiary data and how to handle mutiple riders on policy.Team at nationwide is very special to me, It is the best team I have worked on and they always want me to come back.
+During this time I worked on multiple projects which helped me understand the process of work distribution to exception managers and also the problems involved in maintaining beneficiary data and how to handle multiple riders on policy.
+Team at nationwide is very special to me, It is the best team I have worked on and they always want me to come back.

 **Projects**

 **Project 1:** My First project was ITAM Assset conversion where I built Restful applications replacing the MS Access based applications.
-The work assignment to various roles in the excepion managers was very complex due to the various product expertise of business teams and the we had to provide control to the manager to handle the part where managers will be moved from one group to other group temporarily or permanentlor making sure the manager can exist in mutiple groups was challenging.
-Also I added a feature where we can generate reports of the distributions.
+The work assignment to various roles in the exception managers was very complex due to the various product expertise of business teams and the we had to provide control to the manager to handle the part where managers will be moved from one group to other group temporarily or permanently making sure the manager can exist in multiple groups was challenging.
+Also, I added a feature where we can generate reports of the distributions.

 **Project 2:** The Second Project I worked is GTM where we provide annuity beneficiary data to other teams via rest.
 During this part We used a spring boot project where exposed end points for our customers to make restful call to get and post data for beneficiaries.